Student Spotlight: Stephen May

 - Looking Ahead: I will be graduating in December 2018, where I plan to further help farmers and ranchers in Agriculture in any way that I can.
 I hope that one day I can return to Washington D.C. and help farmers through agriculture legislation.

-In 1998, Texas Tech University's College of Agricultural Sciences and Natural Resources established a Government Internship Program for CASNR students.
+In 1998, Texas Tech University's Davis College of Agricultural Sciences & Natural Resources established a Government Internship Program for Davis College students.
 This has turned out to be one of the most significant programs ever put into place.
 Since establishment of the program, over 100 students have served as interns in congressional and legislative offices in Washington, D.C. and Austin, Texas.